-Adults 18 and older can get 1 dose, a booster shot after 2 months, and a second booster shot 4 months later.
+• Adults 18 and older can get 1 dose and then a booster shot after 2 months.
+People who got J&J as their primary and booster dose, can get a second booster shot 4 months later.

-If you are immunocompromised, you might need extra doses.
+If you are immunocompromised, you should get extra doses.

-People who should get an extra doses are people who have:
+People who should get an extra doses are people who:

-- A weakened immune system

-Have had an organ or stem cell transplant
+• Have a weakened immune system • Have had an organ or stem cell transplant

-- Have cancer
+• Have cancer

-Have severe HIV.